-The value strategy is based upon investment in companies that are favorably priced, compared to their size.
+The value strategy is based on investment in companies that are favorably priced, compared to their size.
 The US investment thinker, Benjamin Graham, first postulated the theory in 1949.
 Warren Buffett has made a lot of money using this strategy, and Robert J. Shiller was recently awarded the Nobel Prize for proving that the value strategy actually works.

 The Obermatt Value Top 10 shares beat their 56 indexes on average by a whopping 8.6%.
 Value stocks were better than the indexes in 35 out of 56 markets, or by an astounding 63% (graphic below).